--the Super Hero team up of a lifetime, featuring iconic Marvel Super Heroes Iron Man, The Incredible Hulk, Thor, Captain America, Hawkeye and Black Widow.
+Synopsis: Marvel Studios presents Marvel’s The Avengers-the Super Hero team up of a lifetime, featuring iconic Marvel Super Heroes Iron Man, The Incredible Hulk, Thor, Captain America, Hawkeye, and Black Widow.
 When an unexpected enemy emerges that threatens global safety and security, Nick Fury, Director of the international peacekeeping agency known as S.H.I.E.L.D., finds himself in need of a team to pull the world back from the brink of disaster.
 Spanning the globe, a daring recruitment effort begins.

-For the last ten years, superhero movies have become one of the largest grossing genres in entertainment.
-Starting with the success of Sam Raimi's Spider Man franchise and culminating with the record breaking revenue of Christopher Nolan's Batman series, the comic book industry has become the new well of ideas that Hollywood seems to run to when looking for a hit.
-In 2008's Iron Man, Marvel Studios introduced the concept that their individual superhero movies would exist within the same universe much like their comic book counterparts and would climax with a mass team up with all the stars of the previous movies.
+For the last10 years, superhero movies have become one of the largest grossing genres in entertainment.
+Starting with the success of Sam Raimi’s Spider-Man franchise and culminating with the record-breaking revenue of Christopher Nolan’s Batman series, the comic book industry has become the new well of ideas that Hollywood seems to run to when looking for a hit.
+In 2008’s Iron Man, Marvel Studios introduced the concept that their individual superhero movies would exist within the same universe much like their comic book counterparts and would climax with a mass team up with all the stars of the previous movies.
 Now, four years after that idea was spawned, The Avengers has come to the big screen.

 The Avengers holds an odd place as a movie in that it is partly its own entity and part sequel to five separate movies.
 While this could have been a large problem, The Avengers also had the advantage that the five prior movies were aware what they were leading up to and worked almost exclusively as prequels to the final product.
 In this way, The Avengers is able to mostly skip the introductions of the large cast and get right to the point, which is a laundry list of cool visuals and action scenes with some of Joss Weldon’s patient flow breaking humor to add laughs.
 The characters are mostly two-dimensional but work well together as an ensemble and while the movie isn’t amazingly poignant it is never boring, confusing, or overly fan serving.
 It’s an extremely entertaining summer movie comparable to Serenity, X-men, or J.J.
 Abram’s Star Trek.